Ananthsagar02/React/Readme.md

 - **Example:** Removing event listeners or canceling timers.

 # CUSTOM HOOK --> Hook are just kind of utility functions

 - Custom hooks in React JS are JavaScript functions that start with the word use and allow you to extract and reuse stateful logic across multiple components.

 # Why use custom Hook

 - They help you avoid code duplication and keep your components clean and focused on rendering UI.Reuse logic, Keep components clean

 # lazy loading

 - Lazy loading in React is a technique to load components or resources only when they are needed, rather than at the initial load.
 - This helps reduce the initial bundle size, improves performance, and speeds up page load times.

 # Use <Suspense> to display a loading indicator while it’s loading.

 # lazy loading other names

 - Chunking
 - Code Splitting
 - Dynamic Bundling
 - lazy Loading
 - On demand loading

+# Getting Started with Redux Toolkit

+Purpose

+- The Redux Toolkit package is intended to be the standard way to write Redux logic.
+It was originally created to help address three common concerns about Redux:

+- "Configuring a Redux store is too complicated"
+- "I have to add a lot of packages to get Redux to do anything useful"
+- "Redux requires too much boilerplate code"

+# Redux store
+- --> it is a big object and kept on central palce , any component can access the data
+- Slices of redux store it is a small pices in redux store(logics) ,like user logic, cart logic, initaly it is empty

+# Redux working via Add cart

+# Add btn ==>.it dispatch(action) calls the fun. ==>  function (reducer function)which modify the cart ==> ['Slice of store']cart ==>is subscrobed using (selector). ==> updated(in cart)

+ # Reducer ==> managing the store values or handling the values or to handling the update or modify the state or values

+# Selector  ==> is used to read the data from store and selector will modifiy the data.
+      (subscribing to the store)

+# Redux Toolkit. ==> handling for state
+ - Install @reduxjs/toolkid and react-redux
+ - Build our store
+ - Connect our store to our app
+ - Slice(cartSlice)
+ - dispatch(action)
+ - Selector